Turkey–United States relations: Iran (nuclear deal, arms embargo, oil trading controversy)

 Why were Turkey and Brazil involved in the Iranian Nuclear issues?
-The Turkish Energy, Nuclear and Mineral Research Agency managed the nuclear power in Turkey.
-In putting together the fuel-swap deal, Turkey was trying to defend the autonomy of non-nuclear weapons states (NNWS) to enrich uranium for producing electricity and strengthen the right of NNWS to develop peaceful nuclear activities.
-The Obama administration sanctioned Turkey albeit for different reasons than Iran.
+The Turkish Energy, Nuclear and Mineral Research Agency managed nuclear power in Turkey.
+In putting together the fuel-swap deal, Turkey was trying to defend the autonomy of non-nuclear-weapon states (NNWS) to enrich uranium for producing electricity and strengthen the right of NNWS to develop peaceful nuclear activities.
+The Obama administration sanctioned Turkey, albeit for different reasons than Iran.
 In 2013, Russian nuclear construction company Atomstroyexport and Turkey signed a construction agreement for the "Akkuyu Nuclear Power Plant".
 Turkey did not fall into the Iranian situation.
 The whole operation is Russian built, owned, and operated (build–own–operate) such that even the spent fuel (high-level waste) returned to Russia.
 Instead of the US partnering with Turkey, leaving Turkey to the Russia's help for the NNWS will affect Russia–Turkey relations by prolonging Turkey's dependence on Russian energy, beyond natural gas.
 It was a critical disconnect among NATO allies.

-Before November 2013 US-led nuclear sanctions passed Halkbank between March 2012 and July 2013 purchased gold on the open market.
+Before the November 2013 US-led nuclear sanctions were imposed, Halkbank purchased gold on the open market between March 2012 and July 2013.
 November 2013 sanctions prevented Iran from being paid in dollars, but gold was never mentioned in the sanctions regime.
 Halkbank exchanged gold for Iranian oil (oil trading controversy).
-October 18, 2015, Joint Comprehensive Plan of Action canceled the sanctions in question.
+October 18, 2015, the Joint Comprehensive Plan of Action canceled the sanctions in question.
 In March 2017, the deputy head Halkbank, Mehmet Hakan Atilla, was arrested by the US government for conspiring to evade sanctions against Iran by helping Reza Zarrab, an Iranian-Azeri businessman who had taken Turkish citizenship, "use U.S. financial institutions to engage in prohibited financial transactions that illegally funneled millions of dollars to Iran".
 Zarrab was in Miami, Florida, in March 2016.
 Atilla's trial commenced in New York City federal court in November 2017, with Zarrab agreeing to testify after reaching a plea deal with prosecutors.
 In early 2018, Atilla was convicted on five of six counts against him, including bank fraud and conspiracies and acquitted on one count after four days of jury deliberation.

 Syria (Civil War, territorial integrity, safe zone, Rat Line, YPG)

 Turkey was particularly cautious about a Kurdish state arising from a destabilized Syria.
 Turkey has fought an insurgent war against the PKK, which is listed as a terrorist organization internationally by a number of states and organizations.
-Until 2011, Turkey's policy was trying to preserve a neutral but constructive position because civil war and sectarian conflicts would threaten Turkey's security.
+Until 2011, Turkey's policy was to try to preserve a neutral but constructive position because civil war and sectarian conflicts would threaten Turkey's security.
 Eventually war broke and Syria (refugees, spillover) impacted Turkey more directly than other actors in the conflict.